 One major issue people seem to have with butter bells is that some users can’t get their butter to stop from sliding out of the bell.
 I didn’t have this problem with any of the bells.
 I packed the butter in all the way, pushing out all the air bubbles.
 I did not get a chance to test them in hotter summer temperatures, though.
 The warmest my kitchen got during testing was 72°F. Some people in warmer climes also say mold can grow in the moist air pockets.
 Salted butter should discourage bacteria growth better than unsalted.
 Butter bell enthusiasts suggest changing the water every other day, and using your butter within a few days when it’s warm out.
 I filled mine with salted butter and in several weeks have had no issues with mold of any kind.

-The 19” Lazy Susan at World Market was our second favorite option, and though sturdy and well made, it came unfinished and requires wood oil to prevent it from staining over time.
-The 18” Sur La Table Acacia Lazy Susan was knocked out of the running because it has a slight rattle when rotating.
+The 19″ Lazy Susan at World Market was another favorite; though it’s sturdy and well-made, it comes unfinished and requires wood oil to prevent it from staining over time.
+The 18″ Sur La Table Acacia Lazy Susan fell out of the running because it had a slight rattle when rotating.

 Less expensive models we considered all came up short.
-The IKEA Snudda was only in stock at six of the 40 IKEA stores listed online.
-There is a high star rating for the Lipper 10” Bamboo Turntable on Amazon, but the lower-starred reviews cited problems with the product arriving scratched or damaged.
-There were similar complaints when I looked into their 18” Acacia model.
-Getting an unmarred product seemed to be a roll of the dice, so we didn’t test them.
-Plastic versions like this OXO look better as storage inside kitchen cabinets than on the tabletop.
+We saw a high star rating for the Lipper 10″ Bamboo Turntable on Amazon, but the lower-starred reviews cited problems with the item arriving scratched or damaged.
+Similar complaints cropped up when I looked into the company’s 18″ Acacia model.
+Getting an unmarred item seemed to be a roll of the dice, so we didn’t test them.
+Plastic versions like this OXO lazy Susan looked better as storage inside kitchen cabinets than on a tabletop.
 Marble options felt stuffy. ↵

 Much of the editorial around this category focused on the looks of the chairs.
 We eliminated metal folding chairs without covered seats because nobody needs that cold-metal-against-warm-thighs feeling at a party.
-On Amazon, the National Public Seating padded metal folding chairs got equally high marks from customers but aren’t as wide or flexible. ↵
+On Amazon, National Public Seating’s padded metal folding chairs get equally high marks from customers, but those chairs aren’t as wide or flexible. ↵

 The simple, polished WMF Manaos Serving Spoon is our favorite serving spoon.
 We like its elegant handle, and the bowl of the spoon is big enough to serve up home fries and fruit salad, as well as soft casserole dishes like spoon bread and baked eggs.
-It measures 10 inches long, and the bowl is 2¼ by 3 inches.
-It gets rave reviews on Amazon, where it holds a 4.8-star rating.
+It gets rave reviews on Amazon.
 Reviewer HLK says, “Very nice spoon for the price.
 Feels solid, washes well.
 Looks more expensive than it is.”